Are you one of the Filipinos who aspire to work as a call center agent? Read this guide to prepare better and eventually pass any call center

 1. Tell me something about yourself.

-The answer to this question is a good indicator if an applicant is promising or not.
+The answer to this question is a good indicator of an applicant’s potential.

 When answering it, make sure to be yourself so your personality will shine through.
 Time’s precious in an interview so make sure not to waste any by telling the interviewer things that are already included in the resume.